Control freak

-The colloquialism control freak usually describes a person with an obsession with getting things done a certain way.
-A control freak can become distressed when someone causes a deviation in the way they prefer to do things.

-Control freak can also describe a person who tries to make others do things the way that they want, even if the other people prefer to do it another way, and even if the initial person has no good reason for interfering.
+Control freak is a colloquialism for a person who feels a psychological need to constantly be in charge of things and people around them.
+A control freak can become distressed when they feel things are going out of control.
+The feel of the need to control is often attributed to the underlying fear of losing control over their lives.

-This expression first appeared around the 1960s.
+This expression was introduced around the 1960s and it is not a clinical one.

 Characteristics

-Control freaks tend to have a psychological need to be in charge of things and people - even circumstances that cannot be controlled.
-The need for control, in extreme cases, stem from deeper psychological issues such as obsessive–compulsive disorder (OCD), anxiety disorders or personality disorders.
+Control freaks tend to have a psychological need to be in charge of things and people – even circumstances that cannot be controlled.
+The need for control, in extreme cases, stems from deeper psychological issues such as obsessive–compulsive personality disorder (OCPD), anxiety disorders, or personality disorders.

-Control freaks are often perfectionists.
-They may manipulate or pressure others to change so as to avoid having to change themselves.

-Control freaks sometimes have similarities to codependents, in the sense that the latters' fear of abandonment leads to attempts to control those they are dependent on.
+Control freaks are often insecure and perfectionists.
+Additionally, they may even manipulate or pressure others to change to avoid having to change themselves.
+They may have had an overbearing mother or father.
+Furthermore, control freaks sometimes have similarities to codependents, in the sense that the latter's fear of abandonment leads to attempts to control those they are dependent on.